sunlightlabs/opendatapoliciesdecoded/README.md

 1. Convert your open data policy into raw text.
   1. If you need to extract the text from a PDF we recommend using a e PDF OCR tool.
 For Windows we like FreeOCR.
   2. Remove formatting but keep all returns and line information
-  3. Add  your policy it to our [raw text repository](https://github.com/sunlightpolicy/opendata/tree/master/open%20data%20policies%20raw%20text).[Submit a Github issue](https://github.com/sunlightlabs/opendatapoliciesdecoded/issues/new) to for us to add it also.
+  3. *Optional* [Submit a Github issue](https://github.com/sunlightlabs/opendatapoliciesdecoded/issues/new) to for us to add your policy to our [raw text repository](https://github.com/sunlightpolicy/opendata/tree/master/open%20data%20policies%20raw%20text).

 2. Convert raw text into [The State Decoded XML format](http://docs.statedecoded.com/xml-format.html).
 If you have your policy as XML, you can adapt [the provided XSLT](https://github.com/statedecoded/state/blob/master/sample.xsl) to transform it into the proper format.
 Or if you don't have your policy as XML, you can convert it into XML.
 Use the [current policy XMLs](https://github.com/sunlightlabs/opendatapoliciesdecoded/tree/master/htdocs/admin/import-data) as an example.
   1.for the `<unit label="section" identifier="amherstny" level="1">Amherst, NY</unit>` section insert "citystate" in the identifier section as Lower caps ,no spaces or commas.
 (This is important as the import will fail if there are any any characters) and City, State after the level="1" text.